tweag/nickel/rfcs/007-bytecode-interpreter.md

 intermediate representation, higher-level than native code but lower-level than the AST, that serves as a compact runtime representation that is cheap to compile to.
 The bytecode is designed to be easily specialized to native code when needed.
-Finally, the bytecode serves as a single exchange format the different optimizing compilers.
+Finally, the bytecode serves as a single exchange format for the different optimizing compilers (TurboFan and Crankschaft, at least when the latter still existed).

-Ignition's bytecode has been optimized for size more than for speed, the main motivation being to reduce the memory footprint of the V8 engine (in practice, it can be a problem on mobile device).
+Ignition's bytecode has been optimized for size more than for speed, the main motivation being to reduce the memory footprint of the V8 engine (memory consumption is an issue on mobile devices and for startup time).
 Ignition is register-based, with an unbounded number of local registers (or so it seems, which are stored on the local stack of the function - so register are more like stack slots?).
-The Ignition interpreter is more like a very lazy compiler: interpretation is done by generating macro-assembly, some kind of portable assembly used by the Turbofan optimizing compiler, that is then transpiled by Turbofan to specialized machine code.
-This is done on-the-fly for each bytecode instruction.
+The Ignition interpreter is more like a very lazy compiler: interpretation is done by generating macro-assembly, kind of portable template assembly used by the Turbofan optimizing compiler, that is then transpiled by Turbofan to specialized machine code.
+This is done on-the-fly for each instruction.

 #### References